logo

 Depending on the type of device and the sensitivity of the data, choose the most appropriate method of data sanitization.
 For instance, highly sensitive data might require physical destruction, while less sensitive data could be securely wiped.

-If you’re not equipped to perform data sanitization in-house, consider using certified services.
+If you’re not equipped to perform data sanitization in-house, consider using trusted services.
 These services have the expertise and tools to ensure that data is securely and thoroughly removed from your devices.

 Document the Process